 Cervical insufficiency is a condition in which the cervix begins to dilate prematurely.
 Treatment involves close monitoring or hormone supplements.
 In some cases, a physician will perform a surgery called cervical cerclage.

 If you have a history of children born with congenital disabilities or complications, it is more likely to reoccur in subsequent births.
 Children born with disabilities may be medically fragile and can require specialized treatment or interventions.
 Closer monitoring during pregnancy may be necessary.
 Other conditions that could require additional prenatal appointments include:

 - Having a history of diabetes, heart disease, lupus, or a bleeding disorder

 - Having a history of preterm birth or pregnancy loss

 - Having a history of poor obstetric outcomes

 - Being a smoker, drinking alcoholic beverages, or engaging in drug use

 With a high-risk pregnancy, you may need more frequent prenatal appointments and additional tests and screenings.
 If these are the types of obstetric services you need, our doctors in Leesburg and Centreville are here to help.

 Contact a Leesburg Obstetrician

 Birth can be an exciting time as you anticipate bringing a child into this world, but it can also be scary or worrisome for some.
 Our caring team could celebrate with you and address any concerns you may have.
-Our goal is to help you have a safe pregnancy and birth while ensuring your input is listened to and respected.
+Our goal is to help you have a safe pregnancy and birth at Reston while ensuring your input is listened to and respected.